 When clients learn the land they plan to purchase or have already acquired may have issues that would impede their intended use of the property, they often seek our help.
 We assist our clients in addressing existing deed restrictions, mineral severances and leases, and easements.
 We can also work with you and your land planner to assist in obtaining necessary entitlements prior to land development.
 A thorough review of the applicable development regulations is important prior to the commencement of any development project.

 Easement Drafting and Review

 At Hatton Law, we draft easements on a regular basis, including access, waterline, maintenance, utility, and cell tower easements.
 We also regularly review easements and public records to help our clients determine what rights they do have to use existing easements, roadways and facilities.
-Several things should be considered when deciding to accept or grant an easement, including county regulations for property development and the land’s planned purpose.
+Several things should be considered when deciding to accept or grant an easement, including applicable guidelines and regulations and the planned purpose for the property.

 Mineral Rights Issues

 In Texas, mineral rights are separate from and superior to surface rights and can be severed.
 If the mineral rights have been severed, a mineral rights owner or lessee may have the right to use the surface of the property for exploration, development, and production of oil, gas or other minerals, regardless of who owns the surface.
 When purchasing land in Texas, it is important to know if the mineral rights have been severed and to know if there are any oil or gas wells on the property.
 Our firm can help owners and potential purchasers navigate these issues.